SharayuMane16/Multilingual-Hindi-English-Text-Similarity_/README.md

 ## Code Dependencies

-To run the code in this repository, you will need to install the following Python libraries and dependencies:
+To run the code  you will need to install the following Python libraries and dependencies:

 1. **NLTK (Natural Language Toolkit):**
    - You can install NLTK using pip: